Top Tech Trends Collide As Data, Mobility, And Automotive Look To The Future

 4. 5G V2X demand for more network bandwidth will drive further 5G NR innovation

 Because simply demanding more capacity from 5G networks specifically for automotive needs is bound to run into friction from network operators already working as fast as they can to build 5G capacity for mobile and Industry 4.0 customers, the automotive sector is going to have to work on finding new NR (new radio) efficiencies to get more out of the bandwidth that they will have access to.
+On the same subject : SDRs as a Reference and Common Clock Source for GNSS Timing Apps.
 And that is exactly the kind of 5G V2X innovation that wireless giant Qualcomm is working on with its NR “Light” Sidelink concept.
 The idea is to offload high-bandwidth data from wide-area 5G networks to smaller sidelink nodes to enhance network capacity.

 Qualcomm recently demonstrated how 5G Rel-16-aligned Sidelink prototypes can even be used to supplement GNSS during service interruptions.
 The more scalable potential for the technology, however, focuses on V2D applications (package tracking, as Sidelink allows sensors aboard vehicles or in IoT devices to connect to cell towers and extend network coverage at a reduced transmit power), and V2V applications, specifically for connected vulnerable vehicles (“VRUs”) like bicycles, scooters, and skateboards.